Othryades/Tarot-Game/README.md

 # Tarot of Marseille cards game

-Tarot of Marseille cards game is a simple game based on the famous Tarot of Marseille, developed mainly with vanilla PHP and AJAX.
+Tarot of Marseille cards game is a simple game based on the famous Tarot of Marseille, developed with vanilla PHP and AJAX.
 The image cards are from amazing Yoav Ben-Dov deck's.

 ## Features